molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 #### Question 4: Write the following:

   - A loop that returns the square of the first 3 elements in a vector
-  - A loop that prints each column of the FHS dataset, alongside the number of characters in the name
+  - A loop that prints each column name from the FHS dataset, alongside the number of characters in that name
   - A loop that tells you at what integer the product of all previous positive integers is over 5 million